vanshita-tilwani/stock-wise-app/res/SETUP-README.txt

 The program supports all the dates for portfolio value evaluation The program does not support purchase/sale transactions to be made on days when Stock Market is closed.

+References Used :
+1. Nicenum algorithm to understand the algorithm for the scale of bar chart

 Library Used :
 1. https://mvnrepository.com/artifact/org.json/json - Using org.json for Parsing string to JSON